px585px/ffmpeg_batch.sh/README.md

-# FFbatch.sh helps you use FFMPEG recursivly
+# ffmoeg_batch.sh helps you use FFMPEG recursivly

 To use the script Enter ./FFbatsh.sh + any ffmpeg options in your terminal emulator

-Example: `./FFbatch.sh -s 1920x1080 -sws_flags lanczos -pix_fmt yuv420p -vsync 1`
+Example: `./ffmpeg_batch.sh -s 1920x1080 -sws_flags lanczos -pix_fmt yuv420p -vsync 1`

   the script will then ask you to privide some info: